banner

 79. We want you to shed illusions, escape neurotic narcissism, and join our party.

-80. Don't worry; you can still make money.
-That is, provided you do not only think about making money.
+80. Don’t worry; you can still make money.
+That is, provided you don’t only think about making money.

-81. Have you noticed that money, in itself, is somewhat dull?
+81. Have you noticed that money, in itself, is a bit dull?
 Can we talk about something else?

-82. Your product broke; why?
+82. Your product is broken; why?
 We want to ask the person who made it.
-Your company's business strategy is unreasonable.
+Your company’s business strategy is unreasonable.
 We want to talk to your president; what do you mean he is not available?

-83. We hope you value us, your 50 million customers, as much as you value a reporter from The Wall Street Journal.
+83. We hope you value us, the 50 million customers, as much as you value a reporter from The Wall Street Journal.

 85. Whenever we encounter problems, we seek help from each other.
-If you do not manage your people too tightly, perhaps they will fall within our range of assistance.
+If you manage your people less tightly, perhaps they will also be within our reach for help.

 86. When we are no longer busy being your target customers, many of us are your employees.
 We prefer to chat online with friends rather than stare at the clock waiting for work to end.
 This will spread your reputation more widely than spending millions of dollars on a website.
 But you tell us that talking to customers is the marketing department's job.

-87. If you can recognize this situation, we will be pleased; that would be really nice.
+87. If you can recognize this situation, we would be pleased; that would be really good.
 But if you think we are holding our breath waiting, you are making a big mistake.

 88. We have better things to do.
 Whether you can timely shift your mindset to do business is not our concern.
 Business is just a part of our lives.
 It seems that business is everything to you.
-Think carefully: who is indispensable?
+Think about it: who really cannot do without whom?

 89. We hold the real power, and we know it.
-If you cannot see this, others who are more attentive and pleasant to work with will emerge.
+If you cannot see this point, there will be others who are more attentive and pleasant to deal with.

-90. Even if it is not the case, our newly established communication will be more interesting than most business performances and more entertaining than any TV series, certainly more realistic than any corporate website we have seen.
+90. Even if it is not the best, our newly established communication will be more interesting than most business performances and more entertaining than any TV drama, and certainly more realistic than any corporate website we have seen.

 91. We are loyal to ourselves, our new allies, acquaintances, and even our adversaries.
 Companies that cannot play such roles have no future.

-92. Many companies have spent billions of dollars on the millennium crisis; why did they not hear the ticking time bomb of "customers"?
+92. Many companies have spent billions of dollars on the millennium crisis; why do they not hear the "customer" time bomb ticking?
 This time, the danger is even greater.

-93. We exist both inside and outside of companies.
-The boundaries that isolate our dialogues look like the Berlin Wall; these boundaries are annoying and useless, and we know they will collapse.
+93. We exist both inside and outside the company.
+The various boundaries that isolate our dialogues look like the Berlin Wall; these boundaries are annoying and useless, and we know they will collapse.
 We will push from both sides to facilitate their collapse.

-94. For traditional enterprises, online communication may seem confusing and frustrating, but we establish order faster than traditional enterprises.
+94. For traditional enterprises, online communication may seem confusing and sound annoying, but we establish order faster than traditional enterprises.
 We have better tools and more new ideas, with no outdated practices holding us back.

-95. We are awakening and establishing connections with each other.
+95. We are awakening and connecting with each other.
 We are observing, but we will not wait.

 Decentralization#

 1. Provide individuals with means to manage their relationships with various organizations.
-These means are personal, meaning they belong to individuals and are under their control.
-They can also be socialized, meaning individuals can use these means to connect with others and support collective organization and activities, but they must first be personalized.
+These means are private, meaning they belong to individuals and are under their control.
+They can also be socialized, meaning individuals can use these means to connect with others and support collective organization and activities, but they must first be privatized.

-2. Make individuals the collection center of their own data, so that transaction histories, health records, membership details, labor contracts, and other types of personal data do not become scattered across numerous basements.
+2. Make individuals the collection center of their own data, so that transaction history, health records, membership details, labor contracts, and other types of personal data do not become scattered across numerous basements.

 4. Empower individuals to control how their data is used by others and for how long.
 This control includes reaching agreements with users: once the relationship ends, the user should delete that individual's data.

-5. Empower individuals to set their own service terms, reducing or eliminating the need for unreadable, oppressive service terms set by various organizations.
+5. Empower individuals to set their own service terms, reducing or eliminating the need for unreadable, coercive service terms set by various organizations.

-6. Provide individuals with means to express their personal needs in the market without disclosing personal information.
+6. Provide individuals with means to express personal needs openly in the market, free from disclosing personal information.

 The so-called privacy, confidentiality, and security measures are mostly artificially created scarcities destined to fail.
 There is only one way to keep secrets: tell no one.
 The internet is completely contrary to this; it is like a giant copying machine, as Kevin Kelly reminds us.
 What happens when you connect something to the internet?
 It becomes easier for people to copy it.
-People have recognized this problem and have tried to intervene to make copying increasingly difficult.
-Where there are artificially created scarcities, there will always be those who create abundance in response, so artificially creating scarcity is destined to fail.#
+People have discovered this issue and have tried to intervene to make copying increasingly difficult.
+Where there are artificially created scarcities, there will always be those who boldly create abundance, so artificially creating scarcity is destined to fail.#

 This is precisely the work that social media is doing, breaking down artificially created scarcities.
 The artificially scarce situation has harmed many organizations.
-Exclusive reporting was once the core concept of traditional journalism, and this is a typical example of artificially creating scarcity.
-Soon, this will become a thing of the past.
+Exclusive reporting was once the core concept of traditional journalism, and this is a typical example of artificially created scarcity.
+Soon, this will become history.

 The operational costs of social software are often very low.
 Costs and value exist in how people use the software and in the content they contribute and share.
-We once introduced communication software within the company, and not long after, I received a representative email: "Start a blog."
+We once introduced communication software within the company, and not long after, I received a very representative email: write a blog.

-The first force is consumers' demand for simplicity and convenience, as people increasingly value their time.
-This has led to a demand for self-service, which in turn gives consumers control.
+The first force is the consumer demand for simplicity and convenience, as people increasingly value their time.
+This has led to the demand for self-service, which in turn gives consumers control.
 Self-service examples are crucial to "internetism."
 Over the years, through conversations with several authors, I have increasingly realized this.
-For consumers, DIY (do it yourself) is undoubtedly a good thing.
+For consumers, DIY (Do It Yourself) is undoubtedly a good thing.
 DIY contains no artificially created scarcity.

 The second force is the development of open multi-sided platforms in business, based on a profound understanding of what Doc Searls calls the "Because Effect."
-If something is scarce, you can make money from it; scarcity has market value.
-If something is abundant, you can profit from it, but not by exploiting it.
-Google and Amazon have made money from the Linux operating system, but they do not profit from using the Linux system.
+If something is scarce, you can make money off it; scarcity has market value.
+If something is abundant, you earn money because of it, but not by using it.
+Google and Amazon have made money from the Linux operating system, but they are not making money by utilizing the Linux system.

-In summary: barriers are collapsing.
+In short: barriers are collapsing.
 As goods become increasingly commonplace, and as the "Because Effect" gains more influence in the industry, consumers are reclaiming their voices.
-The new generation of youth is participating in work under these circumstances, and they have tools that are more conducive to collaboration, making it all set for "internetism" to enter people's offices soon.
+The new generation of youth is participating in work under these circumstances, and they have tools that are more conducive to collaboration, making everything ready for "internetism" to enter people's offices soon.

 Loading...